viamrobotics/docs/content/en/docs/tutorials/how-to-make-an-led-blink-with-a-raspberry-pi-and-python.md

 ![A GIF of the completed project showing a blinking blue LED connected to a Raspberry Pi with jumper cables.](../img/how-to-make-an-led-blink-with-a-raspberry-pi-and-python/image3.gif)

-!!! caution
+---

+**Note:**
     This is part 2 of Viam's, Intro to Robotics series.
 If you haven't completed [Part 1](https://docs.google.com/document/d/1JZnuhmkZbH0Ad_78bBw0jwbee8mdy62gKKf38G98nIg/edit#), be sure to go back and complete that before starting on this tutorial.
-I will be assuming that you have already set up [your Raspberry Pi](https://docs.viam.com/getting-started/installation/), [set up Viam Server](https://docs.viam.com/getting-started/installation/#installing-viam-server), built your circuit, and [connected your robot to the Viam App](https://docs.viam.com/getting-started/installation/#adding-your-pi-on-the-viam-app-httpsappviamcom) before proceeding.
+I will be assuming that you have already set up [your Raspberry Pi](https://docs.viam.com/docs/getting-started/installation/), [set up Viam Server](https://docs.viam.com/docs/getting-started/installation/#installing-viam-server), built your circuit, and [connected your robot to the Viam App](https://docs.viam.com/docs/getting-started/installation/#adding-your-pi-on-the-viam-app) before proceeding.

+---

 For reference, the circuit you are building for this tutorial looks like this:

 ![Circuit diagram showing a Raspberry Pi with a red connector running out of GPIO pin 8 to a 100-ohm* resistor*.
 The resistor is connected to the long lead of a red LED bulb.
 Finally, a blue connector connects the short lead of the LED to the ground connection on pin 6 of the Raspberry Pi GPIO pins.](../img/how-to-make-an-led-blink-with-a-raspberry-pi-and-python/image1.png)

-!!! tip
+**Tip:**
     If you have any issues whatsoever getting Viam set up on your Raspberry Pi, let us know on the [Viam Community Slack](https://viamrobotics.slack.com), and we will be happy to help you get up and running.

 ## What you'll need for this guide